Jinxin-Zhao/daily_summary/mycode/doc/c++/thread.md

 # Chapter 6 Designing structures for concurrency
 + The use of a mutex to protect a data structure does so by exlicitly preventing true concurrent access to the data it protects.
 This is called **serialization**： threads take turns to access the data protected by the mutex.

-# Chapter 7 Designing Data Structure for Concurrency: Lock-free Concurrent Data Structure
+# Chapter 7 Lock-free Concurrent Data Structure
 + It's worth bearing in mind that only std::atomic_flag is guaranteed not to use locks in the implementation,so on some platforms what appears to be lock-free code might actually be using locks internal to the C++ STL implementation.
 #### Writing a thread-safe stack without locks
 + the simplest stack is just a linked list(采用头插法).